syounlee/Hackathon-White-Paper/README.md

 # Hackathon-White-Paper

-Here we present the white paper of our dApp "Hype Shop".
+Here we present the white paper of our dApp "DropShop".